QUAY17/Stock-Bought/README.md

 Robinhood’s API.
 Our tools include the additional functionality of aggregating external data, editing stock price target models, backtesting tools, and automated execution of certain actions on Robinhood—namely buy/sell orders.

 Please see requirements.txt for installation instructions, also posted below:

-# requirement packages for the project
+Requirement packages for the project
-# running 'pip install -r requirements.txt' will install everything here in one go
+Running 'pip install -r requirements.txt' will install everything here

 robin-stocks==2.1.0
 PyQt5==5.15.4